-Section 9.
+Section 8.
 Discharge.

-- (a) Transfer or discharge occurs only when: - (i) The Center cannot meet the individual's needs; - (ii) The individual no longer requires an active program in an Intermediate Care Facility for People with Intellectual Disabilities setting; - (iii) The individual or his legally authorized representative chooses for him to reside elsewhere; or - (iv) A determination is made, by testing or review, that another level of service or living situation, either internal or external, would be more beneficial.

-- (b) The Center will provide a reasonable time to prepare the client and her legally authorized representative for the transfer or discharge (except in emergencies). - (c) At the time of discharge, the Center shall: - (i) Develop a final summary of the client's development, behavioral, social, health, and nutritional status, and with the consent of the client or legally authorized representative, provide a copy to authorized persons and agencies. - (ii) Provide a post-discharge plan of care that will assist the client in adjusting to the new living environment. - (d) The Administrator shall formally discharge the client with written notification to the client and legally authorized representative and the court, if necessary. - (e) If a client or legally authorized representative chooses to change to another Division service provider, he shall inform Center staff of the decision.
-Center staff shall then contact the Division waiver staff and begin the process outlined in Wyoming Medicaid Rules for home and community based services.
+- (a) Transfer or discharge occurs only when: - (i) The Center cannot meet the individual's needs; - (ii) The individual or her legally authorized representative chooses for her to reside elsewhere; or - (iii) A determination is made, by testing or review, that another level of service or living situation, either internal or external, would be more beneficial. - (b) The Center will provide a reasonable time to prepare the client and his legally authorized representative for the transfer or discharge (except in emergencies). - (c) At the time of discharge, the Center must: - (i) Develop a final summary of the client's behavioral, social, health, and nutritional status, and with the consent of the client or legally authorized representative, provide a copy to authorized persons and agencies; and - (ii) Provide a post-discharge plan of care that will assist the client to adjust to the new living environment. - (d) The Administrator shall formally discharge the client with written notification to the client and legally authorized representative and the court, if necessary. - (e) If a client or legally authorized representative chooses to change to another Division service provider, he shall inform Center staff of the decision.
+Center staff shall then contact the Division waiver staff and begin the process outlined in Wyoming Medicaid Rules for home and community based waiver services.